 Extending your downspouts and keeping your gutters clean of leaves and debris is an important part of properly maintaining your home (and will help prevent damaging ice dams in the winter).
 Your basement window wells should also be carefully cleaned of leaves, debris, and weeds about twice a year.

 To make sure that water is running away from your home, it’s also vital to check the grading.
 If necessary, regrade this soil so it’s pitched away from the foundation.

 If you’ve invested a lot of time and money to protect your basement from flooding from the outside, it’s certainly worth it to spend a little on protecting your basement from plumbing leaks from the inside.

 Water heaters can begin to leak significantly as they age.
 If you already have a perimeter drain system installed, it’s a simple thing to install a ring around the water heater that connects to that drainage system.

-If you're looking to finish or remodel your basement, make sure your investment is protected from water damage.
-Call Ohio Basement Authority today at 1-844-266-8310 or contact us online to get a free estimate on our complete basement waterproofing system.
+If you’re looking to finish or remodel your basement, make sure your investment is protected from water damage.
+Contact us online to get a free estimate on our complete basement waterproofing system.
 We offer all our services in Columbus, Springfield, Mansfield, Westerville, Newark, Lancaster, Zanesville, Chillicothe, Marion, Dublin and the nearby areas.